ASAP COVID-19 Statement

 - You should determine if the quality of the technology (e.g., speed of the internet connection, clarity of the display, application being used, etc.) is sufficient for you to gather all the visual (e.g., non-verbal physical cues) and audible information you would normally observe in an in-person face-to-face interaction.

-Additionally, the format of the initial assessments and evaluations and follow up evaluations be documented in the final report for reference.
+Additionally, the format of the initial assessments, evaluations and follow-up evaluations be documented in the final report for reference.
 During this national health emergency, there is a critical need to keep our supply chain and logistics operational.
 The use of remote services will allow SAPs to continue to do their part in supporting our transportation workers and protecting public safety.

 ASAP is here to support each of you through this challenging time.
 We are happy to provide resources and answer questions.
 We will continue to provide updated information on regulatory guidance as it becomes available.
-Please contact our office if you are able to conduct tele-conferencing evaluations, need guidance on tele-conferencing capabilities or have any questions at 410.366.3899 x.604.
+Please contact our office if you are a SAP and able to conduct tele-conferencing evaluations, need guidance on tele-conferencing capabilities or have any questions at 888.792.2727 x604.
+Employers and Partners with questions, please call 888.792.2727 x607.